Guide to Sandakan and Sepilok: Wildlife Conservation in Borneo

 Opening times: 9am – 3.30pm.
 Entry fee: 30 MYR adults, 15 MYR juniors – 17 and under

-Adjacent to the orangutan center is the Bornean Sun Bear Conservation Centre.
+Adjacent to the orangutan centre is the Bornean Sun Bear Conservation Centre.
 It provides sanctuary for Bornean sun bears, the smallest bear species in the world, which are often rescued from the illegal pet trade or poaching.

-When I first visited Sepilok in 2007, this place did not exist, and honestly, I didn’t even know that bears existed in Borneo until I began planning my return this year in 2014.
+When I first visited Sepilok in 2007, this place did not exist, and honestly, I didn’t even know that bears existed in Borneo until I began planning my return this year in 2024.
 The conservation centre opened in 2013 and has been working with various organisations to promote the safety of these sun bears in Borneo ever since.

 Visitors can observe these bears from raised boardwalks, learning about their behaviour and the efforts to protect them.
 The information about the behaviours and conservation are particularly engaging, making it a valuable educational experience for all ages.
 I learned a lot during my visit.